zq920320/codenvy/wsmaster/codenvy-ldap/README.md

 #### SSL configuration
    SSL can be configured in two ways - using trust certificate or using secure keystore.
+   Certificates from trusted CA does not need any additional actions like manual import.
+It's enough to just turn SSL on.
+For the self-signed certificates, it is required to import it into java keystore or use separately.
+   See https://docs.oracle.com/javase/tutorial/security/toolsign/rstep2.html for keystore import instructions.
 - __ldap.connection.use_ssl__ - Indicates whether the secured protocol will be used for connections.
+- __ldap.connection.use_start_tls__ - Indicates whether TLS (Transport Layer Security) should be established on connections.
 - __ldap.connection.ssl.trust_certificates__ - Path to the certificates file.
 Example: `file:///etc/ssl/mycertificate.cer`
 - __ldap.connection.ssl.keystore.name__  - Defines name of the keystore to use.
 Example: `file:///usr/local/jdk/jre/lib/security/mycerts`
 - __ldap.connection.ssl.keystore.password__ - Defines keystore password.
 - __ldap.connection.ssl.keystore.type__ - Defines keystore type.

 #### SASL configuration
-   Indicates capacity of authenticating  of clients via the Simple Authentication and Security Layer (SASL)
+   The Simple Authentication and Security Layer (SASL) is a method for adding authentication support to connection-based protocols.
+To use this specification, a protocol includes a command for identifying and authenticating a user to a server and for optionally negotiating a security layer for subsequent protocol interactions.

+   As an example, if the client and server both uses TLS, and have trusted certificates, they may use the SASL/EXTERNAL, and for client requests the server derive its identity from credentials provided at a lower (TLS) level.
 - __ldap.connection.sasl.mechanism__ - Defines SASL mechanism.
 Supported values are `DIGEST_MD5`, `CRAM_MD5`, `GSSAPI` and `EXTERNAL`.
+    See https://msdn.microsoft.com/en-us/library/cc223371.aspx for AD,  or http://www.openldap.org/doc/admin24/sasl.html for OpenLdap mechanisms explanation.
 - __ldap.connection.sasl.realm__ - SASL realm value.
 Example: `example.com`
 - __ldap.connection.sasl.authorization_id__ - Defines the SASL authorization id.
 - __ldap.connection.sasl.security_strength__ - Specifies the client's preferred privacy protection strength (ciphers and key lengths used for encryption).
-Possible values are `low`, `medium`, and `high`.
+The value of this property is a comma-separated list of strength values, the order of which specifies the preference order.
+The three possible strength values are "low", "medium", and "high".
+If you do not specify this property, then it defaults to "high,medium,low".
 - __ldap.connection.sasl.mutual_auth__ - SASL mutual authentication on supported mechanisms.
-Indicates whether the LDAP server's identity should be verified.
+For some applications, it is equally important that the LDAP server's identity be verified.
+The process by which both parties participating in the exchange authenticate each other is referred to as mutual authentication.
+Defaults to false.
-- __ldap.connection.sasl.quality_of_protection__ - Defines integrity and privacy protection of the communication channel after successful authentication.
+- __ldap.connection.sasl.quality_of_protection__ - Defines integrity and privacy protection of the communication channel.It is negotiated between during the authentication phase of the SASL exchange.
 Possible values are `auth` (default),`auth-inf` and `auth-conf`.

 LDAP Synchronizer